SvenWesterbeek/DeHNSSo/README.md

 ## StabRes <a id="stabres"></a>

 The StabRes structure contains all the stability results defined on the locations defined by StabGrid.x, StabGrid.y.
-Additionally, some key factors are calculated that are commonly used in stability analysis for comparison purposes even when they might not be used in HNS (such as the streamwise wavenumber $\alpha$).
+Additionally, some key factors are calculated that are commonly used in stability analysis for comparison purposes even when they might not be used in DeHNSSo (such as the streamwise wavenumber $\alpha$).
 Results are shown nondimensionally and normalized.
 In other words, amplitudes are extracted from the perturbation shape functions of $\hat{u}$, $\hat{v}$, $\hat{w}$, and $\hat{p}$ based on the maximum of the absolute streamwise velocity perturbation value $u$.

 | Name | Content | Unit | Size |
 | --- | --- | --- | --- |